Doctors Nova Scotia Youth Run

 Answer: Water and healthy snacks are available to runners inside the pavilion.

-Other weekend events FAQ
+Other weekend events

 Question 1: What other related events are happening?